Measure bound for translation surfaces with short saddle connections: Local volume bound

 Our next lemma allows us to control the period of a curve that crosses a single degenerating cylinder.
 This period is potentially large.
 But we show that if we fix the period of the circumference curve of the cylinder, then the period of the crossing curve lies in a rectangle in $\C$ of bounded area.

 \begin{lemma}[Cylinder bounds] Let $\beta$ be a relative (integral) homology class defined on the surfaces in $V$ with the following properties: \begin{enumerate}[(i)] \item $\beta$ has a representative that crosses exactly one closed curve $\gamma$ that is the core curve of a degenerating cylinder.
-We let $Y$ be the level subsurface containing $\gamma$. \item $\beta$ has a representative such that the level subsurfaces which the representative intersects all lie at or below the level of $Y$. \end{enumerate} Then there exists a family of rectangles $\mathcal{R}(w)\subset \C$, $w\in \C$, of area bounded above by some $R$ (depending on $\bar X$ and $\beta$, but not on $X$), with the following property.
+We let $Y$ be the level subsurface containing $\gamma$. \item $\beta$ has a representative such that the level subsurfaces which the representative intersects all lie at or below the level of $Y$ (here we can use $\succ$-level for any $\succ\in \mathcal{O}$, since we are only concerned with the level subsurfaces crossed by $\beta$). \end{enumerate} Then there exists a family of rectangles $\mathcal{R}(w)\subset \C$, $w\in \C$, of area bounded above by some $R$ (depending on $\bar X$ and $\beta$, but not on $X$), with the following property.
 For any $X\in V$ of area $1$, we have

 Furthermore, the rectangles have the property that $s\mathcal{R}(w) \subset \mathcal{R}(sw)$ for any $w$ and $0< s \le 1$.

 \end{lemma}